Accounting policies and procedures

 8) suspense accounts;

-2.1.3 The subsidiaries within the group use the university’s chart of accounts, which can be supplemented with additional accounts depending on the specific characteristics of the subsidiary’s activities.
+2.1.3 Subsidiaries within the group use the university’s chart of accounts, which can be supplemented with additional accounts depending on the specific nature of the subsidiary’s activities.

 2.2 Identifiers

 In addition to the chart of accounts, various identifiers are used in information systems to further categorize business information, allowing for more accurate accounting and analysis of business information.
-Such identifiers are called dimensions.
-The dimensions used in the university’s business accounts are the following: [entry into force 01.01.2023]
+Such identifiers are referred to as dimensions.
+The dimensions used in the university’s accounting system are the following: [entry into force 01.01.2023]

-2) based on the requirements of the Public Sector Financial Accounting and Reporting Guidelines: transaction partner, field of activity, cash flow and source;
+2) pursuant to the requirements of the Public Sector Financial Accounting and Reporting Guidelines: transaction partner, field of activity, cash flow and source of funds;

-3) other: person, number of the public procurement, number of the secondment order, activity, project’s field of activity, category, real estate object.
+3) other: person, public procurement reference number, secondment order number, activity, project area of activity, category, real estate object.

 2.3 Establishment and modification of the chart of accounts